awsdocs/aws-freertos-docs/doc_source/ble-demo.md

    From the **Scanned Networks** list, choose your network, and then enter the SSID and password, if required\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-wifi-password.png)

    The micrcontroller connects to and saves the network\.
-The network appears under the **Saved Networks**\.
+The network appears under **Saved Networks**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-network-config2.png)

 You can save several networks in the demo mobile app\.
 When you restart the application and demo, the microcontroller connects to the first available saved network, starting from the top of the **Saved Networks** list\.